 FIRST BANCSHARES, INC. AND SUBSIDIARIES

 NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-December 31, 2023 and 2022
+December 31, 2024 and 2023

 Allowance for Credit Losses - Held-to-Maturity Securities: Management measures expected credit losses on held-to-maturity debt securities on a collective basis by major security type.
-Accrued interest receivable on held-to-maturity debt securities totaled \$451 and \$488 at December 31, 2023 and 2022, respectively and is excluded from the estimate of credit losses.
+Accrued interest receivable on held-to-maturity debt securities totaled \$435 and \$451 at December 31, 2024 and 2023, respectively and is excluded from the estimate of credit losses.

-The estimate of expected credit losses considers the industry's historical credit loss information that is adjusted for current conditions and reasonable and supportable forecasts.
+The estimate of expected credit losses considers the industry's historical credit loss information that is adjusted for current conditions along with reasonable and supportable forecasts.